 Now that you have used some of the ns-3 helpers you may want to have a look at some of the source code that implements that functionality.
-The most recent code can be browsed on our web server at the following link: http://code.nsnam.org/?sort=lastchange.
-If you click on the bold repository names on the left of the page, you will see changelogs for these repositories, and links to the manifest.
-From the manifest links, one can browse the source tree.
+The most recent code can be browsed on our web server at the following link: http://code.nsnam.org/ns-3-dev.
+There, you will see the Mercurial summary page for our ns-3 development tree.